 One other such particle that can also be determined by the vibration of the string is the graviton: a particle that carries gravitational force.

-Considering that this particle is connected to the force of gravity, and that it’s a quantum mechanical particle (i.e. has properties that are explained through quantum mechanics rather or more accurately than particle physics and Newtonian mechanics), we may claim that string theory is that of quantum gravity [3].
+Considering that this particle is connected to the force of gravity, and that it’s a quantum mechanical particle (i.e. has properties that are explained through quantum mechanics rather or more accurately than particle physics and Newtonian mechanics), we may claim that string theory is that of quantum gravity and that the two approaches may possibly be bridged at last[3].

-Another quality string theory has, making it of great interest to physicists, is that it may just give us a Theory of Everything: a single mathematical description of both matter and the four fundamental forces (because it both explains gravity, and particles).
+Another quality string theory hasis that it may just give us a Theory of Everything: a single mathematical description of both matter and the four fundamental forces (because it both explains gravity, and particles).

 If correct, string theory can describe physics on a better energy scale than the one we can currently prove by testing.